mt-kelvintaywl/weather_data/README.md

 Let's imagine we:

-have a background worker that polls weather data over major cities via OpenWeather API and publishes the JSON to a Kinesis Firehose.
+- have a background worker that polls weather data over major cities via OpenWeather API and publishes the JSON to a Kinesis Firehose.

-want to query the weather data in terms of temperature, weather description, wind speed and the location over time.
+- want to query the weather data in terms of temperature, weather description, wind speed and the location over time.

 We can design an AWS Glue Table definition that would encapsulate this information, so our users can query this on AWS Athena.

 Particularly, we want to setup partitioning on this dataset as well.

+### OpenWeather API

 The [sample JSON response](https://samples.openweathermap.org/data/2.5/weather?q=London,uk&appid=439d4b804bc8187953eb36d2a8c26a02) from OpenWeather API is rather rich.